-My SSH session is closed after few minutes of inactivity, how do I prevent this?
-One of my friend has asked this question.
-It’s easy!
+My SSH session is closed after few minutes of inactivity, how can I prevent this?
+It's easy!
 As you might know already, SSH sessions will be terminated after 10 minutes of inactivity for security reasons.
 So, it prevents other users to access your server in case you left it connected by mistake.
 However, you can change this if you want to.
 Here is a simple solution to stop SSH session from disconnecting automatically in Linux.
 This method will work on most Linux systems.

 Stop SSH Session From Disconnecting In Linux

 The following steps needs to be performed in your SSH client, not in the remote server.

 To configure the current user, edit SSH config file:

 Please ensure that you indent the second line with a space.

 Let me explain what these lines do.
 Once you added these lines in your SSH client system, it will send a packet called no-op (No Operation) to your Remote system.
 The no-op packet will inform the remote system "Nothing to do".
 Also it tells the SSH client is still connected with the remote system, hence do not close the TCP connection and log you out.